 Notorious murderers like Ted Bundy, Jeffrey Dahmer, John Wayne Gacy, Ed Gein, and the BTK Killer have had their crimes turned into movies, either as biographies of the killers or as docudramas about their activities.
 And practically all of them have flown under the radar with direct-to-video releases.
 Some of them do reach wider audiences, as evidenced by Spike Lee's Summer of Sam and David Fincher's Zodiac.
 But I'd go as far as to say that the king of them all is Monster, Patty Jenkins's Oscar-winning movie about a hooker who murdered seven men between 1989 and 1990.
 It's an absolutely captivating movie that's well worth the watch.

 Though very good, Monster is also an odd film.
 It doesn't go as far as to fully excuse or justify Aileen Wuornos's crimes, but it does depict her with a certain level of empathy.
 Writer/director Patty Jenkins obviously wants us to feel for Wuornos, seeming to imply that while she was a stone cold killer, she probably wouldn't have ended up that way it weren't for all the hell she'd gone through in her life.
 And it's kinda hard to ignore that the real Wuornos was at least slightly mentally ill (though deemed competent enough to stand trial), but Jenkins appears to want we the viewer to see Wuornos as someone who could never catch a lucky break.
-Wuornos was unloved, sexually abused, turning tricks at the age of fourteen.
+Wuornos was unloved, sexually abused, turning tricks at the age of 14 years old.
 Her whole life was a downward spiral from practically day one, and I think Jenkins captured that.

 But Jenkins's work is drastically overshadowed by her two primary actresses.
 Though her character could have been written stronger, Christina Ricci still puts forth a very credible performance as a naïve young woman who gets in way over her head.
 But the true star of the show is Charlize Theron as Aileen.
-Theron's performance is fascinating to watch, as she actually becomes Aileen Wuornos.
-While much had been said at the time about her makeup and weight gain for the movie (trading her gorgeous appearance for a more homely one), what's more impressive is how much effort she puts into her performance.
+Theron's performance is fascinating to watch, as if she actually became Aileen Wuornos.
+While much was said at the time about her makeup and weight gain for the movie (trading her gorgeous appearance for a more homely one), what's more impressive is how much effort she puts into her performance.

 Theron is absolutely captivating to watch, playing the role with an intensity that nobody guessed the actress had in her.
 She had previously been just some pretty blonde lady that happened to be in some movies.
 But once the movie gets rolling, you'll feel like you're actually watching the real Aileen Wuornos instead of an actress portraying her.
 It's like they actually brought Wuornos back to life and dropped her off at the set.
 Theron has all of her tics and mannerisms down to a T, and plays the role with such an unrelenting ferocity that she is unstoppable.
 It's a powerful bit of acting, worthy of the Oscar that Theron was awarded and worthy of being called one of the best performances of this young century.